getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 Moreover, it's not really clear what "duplicating" a function would mean?
 There are some hacks like pulling out the `toString()` serialization of a function's source code (which varies across implementations and is not even reliable in all engines depending on the type of function being inspected).

 So how do we resolve all these tricky questions?
 Various JS frameworks have each picked their own interpretations and made their own decisions.
-But which of these (if any) should JS adopt as *the* standard.
+But which of these (if any) should JS adopt as *the* standard?
 For a long time, there was no clear answer.

 One subset solution is that objects which are JSON-safe (that is, can be serialized to a JSON string and then re-parsed to an object with the same structure and values) can easily be *duplicated* with: